-Generating hydrogen fuel with wind?
-The "eFarm" project - the largest green hydrogen mobility project in Germany to date - shows that this is possible.
-In the district of North Frisia, Schleswig-Holstein, the pilot project will install a hydrogen infrastructure from generation to processing and fleet utilization.
-The aim is to introduce a sustainable, collective system to society at large based on renewable energies: Producing, transporting, processing and marketing hydrogen together.
-This is an ambitious project that requires a great deal of know-how, funding and conviction - and at the same time can be seen as a milestone with regard to the energy turnaround.
+Generating green hydrogen fuel from wind power - that won’t work.
+Yes it does!
+This is clearly proved by the largest sustainable hydrogen mobility project to date, eFarm.
+In the district of North Frisia, Schleswig-Holstein, the joint project initiated by GP JOULE is implementing a hydrogen infrastructure from generation to processing and fleet use in electric vehicles using renewable energies only.
+The aim is to introduce a sustainable, collective system to society at large based on renewable energy.
+Producing, transporting, processing and marketing green hydrogen in a joint project is an ambitious undertaking that requires in-depth business and technical know-how and also the power of persuasion.

 The eFarm project provides supply security in North Frisia for 100 % green, regionally produced hydrogen from wind power, thus paving the way for all citizens and companies who want to purchase a hydrogen vehicle.
-What does it take to achieve this?
+To meet the expected mobility needs, the project includes:

-At the beginning of April 2020, the green light was given in Bosbüll for the first construction phase of the eFarm project: In order to be able to convert the wind power produced here into storable hydrogen, two of the total of five electrolysers will be installed here.
-3 further electrolysers in Langenhorn, Dörpum and Reußenköge will follow.
+At the beginning of April 2020, the green light was given in Bosbüll for the first construction phase of the eFarm project: In order to be able to convert the wind power produced here into storable hydrogen, two of the total of five electrolysers were installed here.
+3 further electrolysers in Langenhorn, Dörpum and Reußenköge followed.

 But how do you get the wind get into the tank?
 The hydrogen produced by the electrolysers is first filled into mobile storage containers and transported by truck to the two hydrogen filling stations in Husum and Niebüll.
-Here the hydrogen is further compressed in order to enable fuelling of the fuel cell buses as required, as well as additional hydrogen-powered trucks and cars.
-The fuelling process takes just a few minutes; one full tank is sufficient to travel 350 km in a bus or 600 km in a car, for example.
-The vehicles are supplied with 100 % green hydrogen right from the start.
+Here it is further compressed in order to enable fuelling of the fuel cell buses, hydrogen-powered trucks and cars.
+Refuelling takes only a few minutes, one full tank is enough to drive a bus about 350 kilometres or a car about 600 kilometres.

-The ground-breaking ceremony for the construction of the first hydrogen filling station will be in Niebüll in May 2020.
+The ground-breaking ceremony for the construction of the first hydrogen filling station was held in Niebüll in May 2020.

 In order to achieve the climate targets for heating, industry and transport, it is absolutely necessary to implement the use of renewable energies in all energy sectors.
-However, in order to make these available, storable and thus usable for all sectors, a large proportion of solar and wind power must be converted into hydrogen in the future," says Petersen.
+However, in order to make these available, storable and thus usable for all sectors, a large proportion of solar and wind power must be converted into hydrogen in the future.
 It is also important for the transformation of energy and therefore mobility to be accepted and shaped by the citizens.
-This means that acceptance management and participation are also part of the eFarm strategy: In addition to the possibility of direct citizen participation, a dialogue process is to be initiated, with which the necessary acceptance, including its influencing variables, is to be systematically recorded in a monitoring process.
+This means that acceptance management and participation are also part of the eFarm strategy: In addition to the possibility of direct citizen participation, a dialogue process was also initiated, with which the necessary acceptance, including its influencing variables, was systematically recorded in a monitoring process.

-The production of hydrogen also generates waste heat - and the North Frisian eFarm project provides this for supplying heat locally.
-With this type of sector coupling, the cooperative project proves that it is taking the sustainable use of resources seriously.
+Waste heat is generated during the production of hydrogen.
+The North Frisian eFarm project provides this for the local supply of heat.
+With this type of sectoral cross-linkage, the cooperative project proves that it is taking the sustainable use of resources seriously.

-Based around the joint project previously known as the "Hydrogen Mobility Project", the company eFarming GmbH & Co.
+Based around the joint project, the company eFarming GmbH & Co.
 KG, which was founded by GP JOULE, will work together with citizen's wind and solar parks, companies and municipal utilities to set up and operate a modularly expandable hydrogen production and distribution network in North Frisia.